 Figure 13.16.
 One of these two bright "stars" in the middle is in our Galaxy, while the other is a quasar 9 billion light-years away.
 From this picture alone, there's no way to say which is which.
 (The quasar is the one in the center of the picture.)
 Hubble's 100,000th Exposure by Charles Steidel (CIT)/NASA/ESA, ESA Standard License.

-nanometres in the ultraviolet portion of the spectrum, is shifted all the way through the visible region to the infrared.
+In the record-holding quasars, the first Lyman series line of hydrogen, with a laboratory wavelength of 121.5 nanometres in the ultraviolet portion of the spectrum, is shifted all the way through the visible region to the infrared.
 At such high redshifts, the simple formula for converting a Doppler shift to speed must be modified to take into account the effects of the theory of relativity.
 If we apply the relativistic form of the Doppler shift formula, we find that these redshifts correspond to velocities of about 96% of the speed of light.

 Given their large distances, quasars have to be extremely luminous to be visible to us at all-far brighter than any normal galaxy.
 In visible light alone, most are far more energetic than the brightest elliptical galaxies.
 But, as we saw, quasars also emit energy at X-ray and ultraviolet wavelengths, and some are radio sources as well.
-When all their radiation is added together, some QSOs have total luminosities as large as a hundred trillion Suns ($10^{14}L{\text{Sun}}$), which is 10 to 100 times the brightness of luminous elliptical galaxies.
+When all their radiation is added together, some QSOs have total luminosities as large as a hundred trillion Suns (1014 L{Sun}), which is 10 to 100 times the brightness of luminous elliptical galaxies.